raedahgroup/godcr-old/status.md

 The current state of godcr is reported below.
 Working features, known bugs and issues, work-in-progress features are all listed.

-This document can also serve as a user's manual, showing how godcr works and how the various supported features can be accessed.

 ## Running Godcr
 ### General usage
 By default, **godcr** runs as a [cli app](https://en.wikipedia.org/wiki/Command-line_interface) where various wallet operations are performed by issuing commands on the terminal in the format: